fastlane/fastlane/README.md

     xcode-select --install

-Install phantomjs (this is needed to control the iTunes Connect frontend)

-    brew update && brew install phantomjs

 If you don't already have homebrew installed, [install it here](http://brew.sh/).

 To create new screenshots automatically, check out my other open source project [Snapshot](https://github.com/KrauseFx/snapshot).